PlayStation Architecture

 Taking over the CPU

-At some point, any subsystem (graphics, audio or CD) will require large chunks of data at a fast rate.
-However, the CPU will not always be able to keep up with the demand.
+At certain points, any subsystem (graphics, audio or the CD drive) will require large chunks of data at a fast rate.
+However, the CPU is not always capable of keeping up with the demand.

-For this reason, the CD-ROM Controller, MDEC, GPU, SPU and the Parallel port have access to an exclusive DMA controller whenever they require it.
-DMA takes control of the main bus and performs a data transfer.
-The resulting rate is a lot faster than relying on the CPU, though the latter is still needed to set up a DMA transfer.
+For this reason, the CD-ROM controller, MDEC, GPU, SPU and the parallel port are granted access to a dedicated DMA controller whenever they require it.
+Direct Memory Access (DMA) takes control of the main bus to perform data transfers independently.
+This results in significantly higher throughput than routing the transfer through the CPU, although the latter is still required to set up the DMA operation.

-Also, bear in mind that once DMA kicks in, the CPU can’t access the main bus.
-This means the CPU will be idling unless it’s got something in Scratchpad to keep it busy!
+It’s also worth noting that once the DMA kicks in, the CPU is unable to access the main bus.
+This means the CPU will be idling unless it’s got something in Scratchpad to keep itself busy!

 Complementing the core